 LendUp is changing what’s wrong with payday loans — especially for people with less-than-perfect credit.
 As the first lender to provide an improved alternative to payday loans that actually advocates credit education and repair, LendUp is shifting the way the industry views payday lending.

-We spoke with LendUp’s Head of Public Affairs, Leslie Payne, to learn more about how LendUp is disrupting the $46B payday-lending industry with its first-of-its-kind , consumer-friendly credit cards, and LendUp Ladder business model, and how it helps its borrowers build their credit and earn access to better loans.
+We spoke with LendUp’s Credit and Analytics Manager, Emma Kelsey, to learn more about how LendUp is disrupting the $350 billion subprime financial services industry with its first-of-its-kind , consumer-friendly credit cards, and LendUp Ladder business model, and how it helps its borrowers build their credit and and improve their financial knowledge.

 The LendUp L Card is a Subprime Standout

 While most people know LendUp as an ideal alternative to traditional payday loans, LendUp has partnered with Beneficial State Bank and TAB Bank for its new L and Arrow credit cards, which are invitation-only for the time being

 “Right now, consumers can apply for our credit card if they receive an offer in the mail or through one of our partners,” Kelsey said.
 “You have to be prequalified in order to apply at this time, but we will open up direct traffic in the future.”